-Steven Gerrard names two players he 'pretended to like' for England
+Steven Gerrard names two players he ‘pretended to like’ when playing for England

 And that theory was pretty much confirmed by Gerrard himself.

-After hanging up his boots, the midfielder now works for BT Sport as a pundit.
+After hanging up his boots, the midfielder is currently working for BT Sport as a pundit.

-It’s an avenue that some of Gerrard’s former England teammates have gone down with Rio Ferdinand working alongside him on BT, while Gary Neville is a star on Sky Sports' Monday Night Football alongside Jamie Carragher.
+It’s an avenue that some of Gerrard’s former England teammates have gone down with Rio Ferdinand working alongside him on BT, while Gary Neville is a star on Sky Sports alongside Jamie Carragher.

 While Gerrard now has respect for Ferdinand and Neville as fellow pundits, he’s explained that wasn’t quite the case when they teamed up the national side.